-FinCEN is not requiring that the financial institution verify that the natural people identified on the certification form are in fact the beneficial owners.
-FinCEN then goes on to say, however, that the standards in the proposed rules are minimum standards.
-Therefore, beneficial ownership should be verified consistent with the bank's existing CIP practices.
+FinCEN, however, did clarify that the standards in the final rules are minimum standards.
+Therefore, beneficial ownership should be verified consistent with the bank's existing, risk-based CIP practices through the use of documentary and non-documentary methods.
 Under current rules, a financial institution must obtain beneficial ownership information if it offers foreign private banking accounts or correspondent accounts for foreign financial institutions.

-The proposed regulations reflect a two-prong definition of beneficial owner.
+The final regulations reflect a two-prong definition of beneficial owner.
 The prongs are:

-- Ownership Prong: Each individual, if any, who, directly or indirectly, through any contract, arrangement, understanding, relationship or otherwise, owns 25% or more of the equity interests of a legal entity customer; and - Control Prong: An individual with significant responsibility to control, manage or direct a legal entity customer, including (A) an executive officer or senior manager (e.g., a chief executive officer, chief financial officer, chief operating officer, managing member, a general partner, president, vice president, or treasurer); or (B) any other individual who regularly performs similar functions.
-Each prong is intended to be an independent test.
+- Ownership Prong: Each individual, if any, who, directly or indirectly, through any contract, arrangement, understanding, relationship or otherwise, owns 25% or more of the equity interests of a legal entity customer; and - Control Prong: An individual with significant responsibility to control, manage or direct a legal entity customer, including (A) an executive officer or senior manager (e.g., a chief executive officer, chief financial officer, chief operating officer, managing member, a general partner, president, vice president, or treasurer); or (B) any other individual who regularly performs similar functions.2 Each prong is intended to be an independent test.
 Thus, a financial institution must identify each individual who owns 25% or more of the equity interests.
 Conversely, there may be no beneficial owners at the 25% or more level.
 Again, these are minimum requirements.
-FinCEN noted with approval that some financial institutions identified all 10% beneficial owners.